padiketeku/EnvMonMod/EMM-Prac-2.md

 (accessed on 14/9/2024).

-Explore the "landsatCol" in the Console and when you drop-down "features" the Path/Row ID is found in the image filename.
+Explore the "landsatCol" in the Console, when you drop-down "features" the Path/Row ID would be in the image filename.
 The Path/Row IDs are:
 104/069
 104/070
 104/071